mschwager/gitem/README.md

 `Gitem` can be used to collect information at various levels of granularity from Github.

+*Note, most commands will shorten output by default, specify `--verbose` to change this behavior*

 For example, let's grab some information about Facebook:

 ```